MohammadA98/SentimentLabelledSentences/README.md

      jupyter nbconvert --to notebook --inplace --execute sentiment.ipynb
      ```
    This will execute all notebook cells, install required libraries, and display results.

 5. **(Optional)** Extract the real-life experiment dataset:

-      The tweets.csv file is large, so a compressed version (tweets.zip) is included instead.
+   The tweets.csv file is large, so a compressed version (tweets_compressed.zip) is included instead.
 Extracting this file is only necessary if you want to run the real-life experiment portion of the code.
 Otherwise, you can proceed without it.

    If needed, extract the dataset using:

       ```bash
       unzip tweets_compressed.zip
       ```
    This will extract tweets.csv into the project directory.

 ---